BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 If `rpc_client` is successfully initialized, you'll be able to send off RPC commands to your bitcoin node.

-In order to use an RPC method using `python-bitcoinrpc`, you'll use `rpc_client`, which provides most of the functionality that can be accessed through `bitcoin-cli`, using the same method names.
+In order to use an RPC method from `python-bitcoinrpc`, you'll use `rpc_client` object that you created, which provides most of the functionality that can be accessed through `bitcoin-cli`, using the same method names.

 For example, the following will retrieve the blockcount of your node: